Using TFS Integration

 The TFS Integration plugin is installed and enabled.

-The plugin is not bundled with WebStorm, but it is available from the WebStorm plugin repository.
+The plugin is not bundled with WebStorm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
 Once enabled, the plugin is available at the IDE level, that is, you can use it in all your WebStorm projects.
-See Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins for details.

 - The TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.